flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 a widget with no state information.

-`StatelessWidgets` are useful when the part of the user interface you are describing does not depend on anything other than the configuration information in the object.
+`StatelessWidgets` are useful when the part of the user interface you are describing doesn't depend on anything other than the configuration information in the object.

 For example, in Xamarin.Forms, this is similar